marcospassos/java-php-serializer/README.md

 ```

 Now you have a `Serializer` instance configured according to your application
 domain model.
-To serialize a value, just call the `serialize(Object object)` on
+To serialize a value, just invoke `serialize(Object object)` on
-the `serializer` instance:
+the serializer instance:

 ```java
 List list = new ArrayList();